 The Honorable Roland Erasmus Philipps, MC, Captain, Royal Fusiliers.
 Roland was born on 27 February 1890, the second son of John Philipps, the Right Honorable the 1st Viscount St. David’s, P.C. and his wife, Leonora Gerstenberg, of 3, Richmond Terrace, Whitehall, London.
 He was educated at Winchester College and New College, Oxford.
 Roland was an important early member of the Boy Scouts.
 In July 1912 he was appointed Assistant District Commissioner for East London.
 In 1913 he was appointed Commissioner for North East London, and in November 1913 he was made responsible for all of East London.
 Roland was commissioned into the 9th Battalion Royal Fusiliers, part of 36 Brigade, 12th Division.
 The Division assembled at Shorncliffe during August 1914 and moved to France at the end of May 1915.
 Their baptism of fire was at Ploegsteert Wood on 23 June 1915, and later at the Battle of Loos.
 They held the line at Loos until June, and they were moved in readiness for the Somme Offensive.
 They relieved the decimated 8th Division at Ovillers-la-Boiselle on 1 July, and took two lines of German trenches, but then stuttered to a halt.
 On 7 July 1916 the Brigade attacked again, but were decimated by German shell-fire in Mash Valley, but still managed to capture their objective of Ovillers.
 Roland was killed in Action this day, aged 26.
 He is buried in Aveluy Communal Cemetery Extension, Grave H. 32.
 His brother Colwyn also fell.
 Both brothers are commemorated on a plaque inside Penally Church, and not on the main memorial.

 George Ernest Rees, Private, 55444, Royal Welsh Fusiliers.
-George was born at Llanboidy in 1896, the son of Thomas and Elizabeth Rees.
+George was born at Llanboidy in 1896, the son of Thomas Rees and Elizabeth Rees (nee Richards).
 The family later moved to Kiln Park, Penally.
-George enlisted at Tenby early in the war into the Pembrokeshire Yeomanry, with the service number 373.
-He was then transferred into the Royal Welsh Fusiliers, and posted to their 16th Battalion, which was in France as part of 113 Brigade, 38th (Welsh) Division.
+George enlisted at Tenby into the Pembrokeshire Yeomanry some time prior to the war, with the service number 373.
+He remained on home service for the first two years of the war then in the summer of 1916 was drafted to France, joining the 16th Battalion, Royal Welsh Fusiliers, which was attached to 113 Brigade, 38th (Welsh) Division.
 George joined the Division as one of a batch of reinforcements after the fighting at Mametz Wood in July 1916.
 The Division had then been pulled from the line, and took up positions in the line north of Ypres, at Boesinghe, where it was to remain for twelve months.
 George was killed in action at Ypres on 22 June 1917, while his Battalion was in the front line at the canal bank.
 He was 21 years old, and is buried at Bard Cottage Cemetery, Belgium.

 World War Two, 1939-1945

 Edmund David James, Captain, 85626, South Wales Borderers.
-Edmund was the son of Augustine Edmund Lee James and Ella Maxton James, of Penally Abbey.
-He had risen through the ranks of the South Wales Borderers, before joining the special forces.
+Edmund was the son of Augustine Edmund Lee James and Ella Maxton James (nee Browne), of Penally Abbey, Penally.
+He had originally followed in his fathers footsteps, being commissioned into the South Wales Borderers, before joining the special forces.
 It is not known whether or not Edmund first served with the Commandos, but he later served with the Headquarters staff of 4th Parachute Brigade, Army Air Corps.
 After the invasion of Normandy on 6 June 1944, General Montgomery realised that the war could quickly be won if the British could swiftly force a passage over the River Rhine into Germany.
 After the British had pushed their way through northern France and Belgium into Holland, an airborne assault was launched on the Dutch town of Arnhem, with the aim of capturing the Rhine crossings.
 The airborne forces were to hold the bridges until being relieved by a ground force, XXX Corps, which was to push north through occupied Holland, with the help of American Airborne brigades, and relieve the British paratroopers at Arnhem.
 Edmund jumped into Arnhem with 4th Parachute Brigade on 17 September 1944.
 After an initial success, the paratroopers came under heavy fire from the German defenders of the town, which included an SS Panzer Division which British intelligence had not known of.
 Heavy fighting ensued, under desperate circumstances, with the paratroopers totally surrounded by Germans, with vastly superior firepower and numbers of men.
 On the third day, 4th Parachute Brigade led an attempt to break through the German lines north of Oosterbeek, but were held up, with heavy losses.
 On 20 September 1944, the fourth day of a planned two day defence, Edmund was killed during a gallant attempt to reach Oosterbeek to reinforce the beleaguered force which was holding the bridge, under the command of Colonel Frost.
-Edmund was 26 years old, and is buried at Arnhem Oosterbeek War Cemetery, Netherlands.
+The 26-year-old was originally given a field burial near the Hartenstein Hotel, Oosterbeek, but was re-interred into Arnhem Oosterbeek War Cemetery on 24 August 1945.

 Ellis Trevor Skyrm, Craftsman, 7596453, Royal Electrical And Mechanical Engineers.
-Ellis was the son of Richard and Priscilla Skyrm, of Penally.
-He married Mary Mildred Beams in Bootle in 1941.
-Very little else is known of him, but he died in Hexham Emergency Hospital, Northumberland on 15 November 1942 aged 25, and is buried at St. Nicholas Churchyard, Penally.
+Ellis was born on 19 December 1917, the son of Richard Thomas Skyrm and Priscilla Skyrm (nee Brown), of Penally.
+He married Mary Mildred Beams in Bootle in 1941 and the couple set up home at 44, Worcester Road, Bootle.
+Very little else is known of Ellis, but he died in Hexham Emergency Hospital, Northumberland on 15 November 1942.
+The remains of the 25-year-old were conveyed home and he was buried in St. Nicholas Churchyard, Penally.

 Charles George Smith, Trooper, 843890, Royal Armoured Corps.
 Charles was born in 1915.
 He resided at Rosewood, Penally prior to enlisting into the 8th King’s Royal Irish Hussars.
 The regiment was attached to the 7th Armoured Division, nick-named the Desert Rats, and fought in the Western Desert from 1940 onwards.
 After the fall of Rommel’s forces in North Africa, the bulk of the regiment returned to England, where it prepared for the forthcoming Normandy Landings, but Charles must have been attached to another unit, and took part in the landings at Sicily in 1943.
 Charles was killed in Italy on 5 March 1945.
 He was 29 years old, and is buried in Milan War Cemetery, Italy.

 Edward George Vare, Serjeant, 7880459, Royal Armoured Corps.
-Edward was the son of Percy and Elizabeth Mary Vare of Penally.
-He had married in 1935, and lived with his wife Maud Vare, at Waungilwen, Cardiganshire.
-Edward served with the 12th Royal Tank Regiment, Royal Armoured Corps, which fought in North Africa, before taking part in the invasions of Sicily and Italy.
-Edward was killed in action in Tunis on 6 May 1943.
-He was 32 years old, and is buried at Massicault War Cemetery, Medjez-el-Bab, Tunis.
+Edward was born in 1910, the son of Percy Vare and Elizabeth Mary Vare (nee Davies), of Penally.
+He had married Maud Davies, of Waungilwen, Cardiganshire in Fulham in 1935.
+Edward enlisted into the army and was posted to the 12th Royal Tank Regiment, Royal Armoured Corps.
+The regiment fought in the North African campaign as part of the 21st Tank Brigade, first with the First Army, then the Eighth Army, where it saw heavy fighting whilst helping drive the Afrika Korps back towards Tunis.
+Edward was killed in action in Italy on 6 May 1943.
+The 32-year-old is buried in Massicault War Cemetery, near Tunis.